toybreaker/rokastro/src/content/posts/nixon-park/index.md

   - action-photography
 ---

-Nixon park is a free, public skatepark in the capital Auckland.
+Nixon park is a free, public skatepark in Auckland, New Zealand.
 Published on non-profit magazine [Fumes](https://fumes.junglestar.org/art/nixon-park/).